-Your body is composed of fast-switch fibers and slow-switch fibers.
+Your body is composed of fast-switch fibers and slow-twitch fibers.

 Heavy strength training targets the fast-switch fibers and, of course helps to build muscle.
-But it does not do a lot for your slow-switch fibers.
+But it does not do a lot for your slow-twitch fibers.

-Endurance-based training, on the other hand, targets your slow-switch fibers and ignites fat loss.
+Endurance-based training, on the other hand, targets your slow-twitch fibers and ignites fat loss.
 But as just about any longtime runner can tel you, it does not help you put on muscle.

 So how do you build muscle and strength, burn fat, and improve your total-body fitness fast?!